85

 The 8th track follows.
 Hark!
 The Herald Angels Sing closes out the TV special.
 The children have discovered the true meaning of Christmas and gather around Snoopy’s doghouse and in unison sing this perfect carol.

 Christmas Is Coming is another original number.
-This should be familiar to everyone.
-A longer, jazzier piece, the first part and the middle part is used also for dance scenes of the special.
+This should be familiar with everyone.
+A longer, more jazzier piece, the first part and the middle part is used also for dance scenes of the special.

 If my recollection serves me right, the song Fur Elise is the song Schroeder is playing when Lucy approaches him to inquire if he knows how to play Jingle Bells.
 Not a Christmas song, but a wonderful inclusion from the special.